guluc3m/uc3m-thesis-ieee-typst/lib.typ

 /// - abbreviations (dictionary, content, none): Abbreviations, acronyms and initials used throughout the thesis.
 You can provide a map (dictionary of strings) or a custom one (`content`).
 /// - appendixes (content, none): Set of appendixes.
 /// - glossary (content, none): Glossary.
-/// - genai-declaration (dictionary, none): Information about the use of Generative AI in the thesis.
+/// - genai-declaration (dictionary, content): Information about the use of Generative AI in the thesis.
+You can suply your own `content`, or use the university's template, by suplying a `dictionary`.
 See the example for more details.
 /// - doc (content): Thesis contents.
 ///
 /// -> content